 “…you had these symptoms about half an hour after Mrs. Bradshaw gave you the bromide powder?”

-“It was nothing like one of my usual headaches.”
+“It was nothing like one of my usual ones.”

 “Did you talk to your doctor?”